-A Giclée (zhee-clay) is a fine art inkjet print produced to exacting standards on archival media substrates.
+A Giclée (gee-clay) is a fine art inkjet print produced to exacting standards on archival media substrates.
 The process was pioneered in the early 1990’s by rock legend Graham Nash and his business associate Mac Holbert.
-By modifying proven printer technology and combining it with their proprietary pigment inks, they ushered in a new era of fine art print making.
-To distinguish their new process, they coined the term “Giclée”, which was derived from the french word "le gicleur" meaning "nozzle" and "gicler" meaning to spray or squirt, thereby describing the function of the printhead used in the machine.
-Today, the term Giclée suggests a superior elevation in the printmaking craft.
-Images are produced with pigmented inks on a variety of archival papers and other materials with fade resistance of 50 - 120 years or more under average indoor light conditions.
-When combined with our superior craftsmanship, the Giclée process provides better color accuracy and permanence than most other means of reproduction.
+Their team formulated pigment inks to replace the existing dye based technology of the Iris 3047 printer and in doing so, ushered in a new era of fine art print making.
+They coined the term “Giclée” to distinguish the new archival process from the non-archival inkjet and photographic prints available at that time.
+The word “Giclée”, was derived from the two French words “le gicleur” meaning “nozzle” and “gicler” meaning to spray or squirt a liquid, which described the function of the print head used in the Iris 3047 printer.
+Today, the term Giclée suggests a superior elevation in the fine art printmaking craft.
+Images are produced on certified inkjet printers that utilize special pigment based inks.
+Printing is available on a variety of archival fine art papers or Canvas that will provide fade resistance of at least 50 – 120 years or more under average indoor display conditions.

 Giclée prints represent the ultimate in Fine Art printing and are considered to be one of the highest quality reproduction methods currently available.
 These prints offer outstanding color reproduction and long term image stability.
 A Giclée print can provide the closest possible reproduction of artwork, even down to the texture of the original media.
 It’s no wonder that world wide, so many museums and collectors proudly exhibit Giclée prints.